checkout process

 2. Allow customers to log in to their accounts with a popup, create an account during checkout, and other settings such as automatically generating an account username for the customer based on various criteria.

-2. Allow guest checkout in WooCommerce’ll allow your users to checkout without creating an account.
+2. Allow guest checkout in WooCommerce will allow your users to checkout without creating an account.

 guest checkout woocommerce